 Vendor Management.
 The Board of Directors bears ultimate responsibility to ensure an effective vendor management program has been implemented for proper oversight of outsourced relationships.
 Management is charged with the responsibility to determine the necessary course of action to develop and maintain a comprehensive vendor management program.
 Management has appointed the Chief Information Officer to oversee management of the vendor management program.
 This individual reports directly to the Information Systems (IS) Steering Committee and management.
 The Vendor/BCP/Project Manager is the focal point for vendor management standards established by the IS Steering Committee and is responsible for implementation of procedures relating to vendor management.
-A vendor relationship subcommittee has been established to provide assistance and promote appropriate oversight of third party vendors and service providers, especially technology service providers, who provide products, services, and support for other such activities.
+A vendor relationship subcommittee has been established to provide assistance and promote appropriate oversight of third-party vendors and service providers, especially technology service providers, who provide products, services, and support for other such activities.
 Current subcommittee members consist of the Chief Information Officer, the Vendor/BCP/Project Manager, the Risk Manager, the Senior Operations Manager, and the Assistant Compliance & CRA Manager.

 The vendor management program is used to identify, measure, monitor, and control the risks associated with outsourcing arrangements.
-Outsourced relationships are addressed from an end to end perspective.
-The vendor management process reviews and evaluates the internal controls, maintenance and upkeep of an outsourced product or system, and the financial condition of third party vendors or service providers prior to selection for a new product or service, or as a condition for continued support of products and services.
-Third party vendors and service provider relationships are ranked by risk (High, Moderate, Low) annually as part of subcommittee's ongoing efforts.
+While focusing on information and operational risks, outsourced relationships are reviewed through structured assessments and addressed from an end-to-end perspective.
+The vendor management process reviews and evaluates the internal controls, maintenance and upkeep of an outsourced product or system, and the financial condition of third-party vendors or service providers prior to selection for a new product or service, or as a condition for continued support of products and services.
+Third party vendors and service provider relationships are ranked by risk (Critical, GLBA, Infrastructure, Professional, Moderate, Low, Government) and reviewed based on that rated risk as part of subcommittee's ongoing efforts.
 Rankings are based on the residual risk of the relationship after analyzing the quantity of risk relative to the controls over those risks.
-Relationships with high risk ratings receive more frequent and stringent monitoring for due diligence, performance (financial and/or operational), and independent control validation reviews.
+Relationships with high-risk ratings receive more frequent and stringent monitoring for due diligence, performance (financial and/or operational), and independent control validation reviews.

 Management and the Board of Directors use oversight and monitoring documentation when renegotiating contracts, as well as in developing contingency planning requirements.
 Third party vendors and service providers may be required to sign a formal confidentiality and non-disclosure agreement.
 Such an agreement binds these parties to the same standards and level of data confidentiality and controls as those adhered to by the Company.
-High risk third party vendors and service providers may be required to provide proof of bonding or insurance.
+High-risk third-party vendors and service providers may be required to provide proof of bonding or insurance.
 The Chief Information Officer reports annually to the Board of Directors providing an update on the status of the vendor management program along with any significant changes or recommendations to the program.